portabletext/vue-portabletext/MIGRATING.md

 </template>
 ```

-## New component properties

-The properties for custom components (previously "serializers") have changed slightly:

-- Blocks: `node` has been renamed to `value`
-- Marks: `mark` has been renamed to `value`
+## Component Props

+The props passed to custom components (previously "serializers") have changed.
+Previously, all properties of the block or mark object (excluding `_key` and `_type`) were flattened and passed to components as props.

+Block or mark properties are now passed via a `value` prop.
+This better aligns the Vue renderer with those built for other frameworks.
+Refer to the [readme](https://github.com/portabletext/vue-portabletext/blob/main/README.md#single-file-components) to see the list of props passed and how to write component prop definitions.

 ## Images aren't handled by default anymore